Abdlfattah/Tracking_time/README.md

 This is a simple full stack React application with a Node.js and Express backend.
 Client side code is written in React, the backend API is written using Express and the database used is MongoDB.
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes

+## About this assignment
+### Time spent on developpment : 9-10 hours
+If I had more time I would add "delete" and "edit" functionalities to handle logs.
+I would say that I did like everything in this project, but I am not really satisfied about my project's design.
+Actually, I could make a better UX with elegant design and with more functionality.

+###

 ## Prerequisites

 First, you need to install node.
 You can download from [here](https://nodejs.org/en/).